prebid/prebid.github.io/adops/deals.md

 // hb_adid, hb_size, and hb_adid omitted
 ```

-{: .alert.alert-info :}
+{% capture noteAlert %}
-We recommend confirming with your development team that the page is setup to send all deal targeting to the ad server.
+We recommend confirming with your development team that the page is set up to send all deal targeting to the ad server.
+There are two ways to do this:
-There are two ways to do this: 1) set the `enableSendAllBids` to **true**.
+- Set the `enableSendAllBids` to **true**.
-or 2) to minimize the number of targeting variables sent to the ad server,
+- Set `enableSendAllBids` to **false** and `alwaysIncludeDeals` to **true**.
+This option will minimize the number of targeting variables sent to the ad server.
-set `enableSendAllBids` to **false** and `alwaysIncludeDeals` to true.
 See the [enableSendAllBids](/dev-docs/publisher-api-reference.html#setConfig-Send-All-Bids) documentation for details.
+{% endcapture %}

+{% include alerts/alert_note.html content=noteAlert %}

 <br>